Golf etiquette: Golf carts and equipment

 Golf carts should not be used to annoy or distract other players.
 The cart should be parked on the cart path when at the tee box or putting green.
 Carts should normally stay only on the paths, and are required to do so on many courses.
 Golfing equipment (bags, clubs and carts) should never be placed in front of the green as annoyance to the approaching players.

 Should carts be permitted off the paths, golfers should observe the "90 degree rule": make a 90 degree turn off the path toward the fairway to a given ball, and return straight back to the path, not along the path of greatest convenience.
 Carts inflict wear and tear on the course, and can be accidentally driven over another player's ball.
 Golfers should keep the noise of backing up to a minimum and must always set the park brake before disembarking.
-In regards to lost and found Clubs or any equipment, The traditional of an honorable player is to turn the found equipment into the clubhouse so players are able to retrieve lost golf clubs and other equipment.